MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 # TL;DR

-If you want your g2p mapping to prevent feeding between the input and output of your rules, while retaining the ability to match the input and output of your rules in the context of other rules, you can use a three step mapping instead of a single mapping with `prevent_feeding` enabled.
+If you want your g2p mapping to prevent feeding between the input and output of your rules, while retaining the ability to match the output of your rules in the context of other rules, you can use this three-step mapping technique instead of a single mapping with `prevent_feeding` enabled.

 # What you need to know to understand this post